-- a.
-When infractions result in assignment of 10 or more hours of detention, or - b.
+a.
+When infractions result in assignment of 10 or more demerits, or b.
 A serious violation of school rules:

 Disciplinary Probation is reserved for continued violations or serious violations of school rules and is a formal notice and warning to a student and her or his parents.